Suno Stem Export Workflow: 12-Track WAV Stems for Mixing and Remix

 Master: -14 LUFS for streaming, -16 LUFS for podcast

-Save as a template; new Suno remix loads instantly.
+Save it as a template; a new Suno remix loads in about 30 seconds.

 Quality check

-• Instrumental stem holds up under VO ducking without ghost vocals appearing in quiet moments.
+• Instrumental stem.
+Holds up under VO ducking without ghost vocals surfacing in the quiet bars.

-• Phase coherence check: invert the stem sum against the original MP3.
-The residual should be near silence; if it is loud, something is misaligned.
+• Phase check.
+Invert the stem sum against the original file.
+The residual should be near silence.
+If it is loud, something is misaligned or the wrong mode is being summed.

 Common mistakes